Do electric heaters use a lot of electricity?

 Running cost of all electric space heaters depends on only two factors:

 - Heater wattage.
-Basically how strong the heater is.
+How many watts does a space heater use?
+Most space heaters use 1,500 watts of electricity.
+This is basically a measure of how strong the heater is.
 The wattage or power input is listed on the specification sheet of every electric heater (under section ‘Power’ you will see 1,000W – 5,000W).

 - Price of electricity in your area.
 In all our calculations we’ll use the US national average price of $0.1319 per kilowatt-hour.
 In some states, electricity is cheaper (below $0.10 per kWh; Louisiana, Montana, etc.) and in others like New York and California, it’s more expensive (above $0.15 per kWh).